LibraryCarpentry/lc-open-refine/setup.md

 You can download OpenRefine from [http://openrefine.org/download.html](http://openrefine.org/download.html).
 This lesson has been tested with all versions of OpenRefine up to 3.1.

 OpenRefine 3.1 is recommended.
-If using an older version, it is recommended to upgrade to the tested version (currently 3.1).
+If you are using an older version, it is recommended you upgrade to the tested version (currently 3.1).

 There are versions for Windows, Mac OS X and Linux.